studzinskimilosz/studzinskimilosz/README.md

 ### 🚀 Aspiring Data Scientist | Data Engineer

-I am an Informatics and Data Scientist/Engineer student at the Poznań University of Economics and Business, specializing in Financial Engineering.
+I am an Informatics and Data Scientist student at the Poznań University of Economics and Business, specializing in Financial Engineering.
 I am passionate about data processing, relational databases, and building robust ETL pipelines, mathematics, quantitative finance, finance engineering.
 Currently, I am expanding my knowledge in Data Warehousing and looking for opportunities to grow in this field.

 ### 🛠️ Tech Stack & Tools